 If a mama blogger who focuses on the school-home connection isn’t writing about iStation, then WHO WILL!?!
 Clearly, I have a responsibility to enlighten you friends about this glorious online reading program.

-What do iStation reading scores mean?
+What do iStation scores mean?
 Lots of things. iStation is the biggest wealth of knowledge EVER about your child’s reading gaps and strengths, and I love a good data point.
 For us teachers who are data junkies, iStation is like a dream come true.
 You’re gonna love it, too.
 Promise.
 Keep reading and I’ll help you sort out those iStation reading scores.

 This post may contain affiliate links, which means I could earn a small commission from your clicks.
 It doesn’t affect your costs.